-- Establishing and maintaining contact with LSE customers prior to, during, and after an event, to ensure that they are apprised of the most current restoration information - Ensuring that automated outbound campaigns to contact LSE customers are scheduled and completed within 24 hours of the expected start of any forecasted large scale event - Making contact with LSE customers affected by power outages as a result of a storm to confirm their status - As per the DPS Emergency Response Performance Measures, - Ensuring that staffing, automation, and operating procedures are in effect to contact 80% of the LSE customers affected by outages, within 12 hours from the start of the event - Tracking whether 100% of the affected LSE customers were contacted or referred to an emergency service agency, within 24 hours - Ensuring that at least one additional attempt is made within the same 12 hour period to contact any LSE and who was not contacted on the first attempt
+- Establishing and maintaining contact with LSE customers, prior to and throughout an event, to ensure that they are apprised of the most current restoration information - Ensuring that automated outbound campaigns to contact LSE customers are scheduled and completed within 24 hours of the expected start of any forecasted large scale event - Making contact with LSE customers affected by power outages as a result of a storm to confirm their status - As per the DPS Emergency Response Performance Measures, - Ensuring that staffing, automation, and operating procedures are in effect to contact 80% of the LSE customers affected by outages, within 12 hours from the start of restoration for the event - Tracking whether 100% of the affected LSE customers were contacted or referred to an emergency service agency, within 24 hours - Ensuring that at least one additional attempt is made within the same 12 hour period to contact any LSE and who was not contacted on the first attempt - Ensuring that within 24 hours of the start of the event, LSE customers that have lost power must have been either - o Directly contacted by speaking with an agent of the utility, - Visited by a PSEG Long Island Community Outreach Liaison, - Referred to an emergency services agency (e.g., police or fire department, county OEM or NYC EOC, other human services or volunteer agency, etc.) for further direct contact attempts - In the case of the latter, an electronic file and/or hard copy of affected LSE customers will be provided to the emergency services agency for a wellness check to the customers' homes.
+A PSEG Long Island EOC Liaison will coordinate with emergency service/human service/volunteer agencies within an EOC to follow up, update, and coordinate status reports back to the LSE team. - The LSE team will track all contact/well visit results for all affected LSE customers to ensure contact is made through the completion of restoration and any emergency needs are resolved by emergency first responders or health services - o Or, the customer's power is restored within that time period.